sshahram/book-search/README.md

 ## Description

-In this project I have done the following changes in the existing book-search code:
+In this project I have done the following changes in the existing code of book-search application:

-1. Setting up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.
+* Setting up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

-2. Modifying the existing authentication middleware so that it works in the context of a GraphQL API.
+* Modifying the existing authentication middleware so that it works in the context of a GraphQL API.

-3. Creating an Apollo Provider so that requests can communicate with an Apollo Server.
+* Creating an Apollo Provider so that requests can communicate with an Apollo Server.

-4. Deploying the application to Heroku.
+* Deploying the application to Heroku.

 ## Table of Contents